Entry-Level Social Worker Resume Questions

 2. What format should your entry level social worker resume be in?

-A chronological format could work for an entry level resume, especially if you focus on education instead of experience.
+A chronological resume format could work for an entry level resume, especially if you focus on education instead of experience.
 If you have work experience in other fields, you may want to go with a functional resume.
 The difference is that you organize a chronological resume by date, whereas you structure a functional one by topic and may omit dates completely.
 If you’re worried that an employer may not take you seriously with no dates to accompany your employment history, use a blended format, where you do include your dates of employment but don’t emphasize your previous positions in your overall approach.
 The entry level social worker resume sample is a fantastic example of the blended resume format.
+For more detailed information about formatting your resume, visit our resume format page.

 4. How do you write the experience section of your entry level social worker resume?